deepstreamIO/deepstream.io-website/content/tutorials/20-core/30-permission/20-valve-simple/index.md

 ---
-title: Valve Permissioning Simple
+title: Valve Simple
-description: Learn the basics of Valve and permissioning in deepstream
+description: Learn the basics of Valve and permissions in deepstream
 ---

 Permissions give you granular control over which records, events or RPCs can be used in which way by which user.